No. 3 Michigan beats No. 2 Ohio State 30-24 for 3rd straight win in rivalry

 Badly needing a response down 14-3 in the second quarter, Ohio State marched 73 yards and McCord hit Emeka Egbuka for a 3-yard score.

-It went to the half that way after Day passed on a fourth-and-2 from the Michigan 34 with less than a minute left in the second quarter and elected to try a 52-yard field goal that went wide left as time expired.
+It went to the half that way after Day elected to try a 52-yard field goal on fourth-and-2 from the Michigan 34.
+The kick that went wide left as time expired.

 After Michigan opened the second half with a 50-yard field goal by Turner, Ohio State asserted itself with a 75-yard drive, finishing it off with eight straight runs and a tying 3-yard touchdown by TreVeyon Henderson.